 Another concept to be mentioned is the budo.
 Budo (武道) means martial way but it can also be described as way of war.
 It describes many forms of art, not necessarily for the warriors, the aim of which is to direct or use ki or vital energy.
 Budo, like all wise things, constitutes the application of the basic energy of the universe.
 This energy is one and knows no bounds.
 Judo, aikido, karate, as well as kendo, iaido and kyudo, are some of the more modern martial art forms, known collectively as budo.

-In our federation, the weapons that are studied and taught are: Nunchaku, Tonfa, Kama, Sai, Naginata, Bo, Jo and Katana, according to codified programs that include kata (forms) and applications.
+In our system, the weapons that are studied and taught are: Nunchaku, Tonfa, Kama, Sai, Naginata, Bo, Jo and Katana, according to codified programs that include kata (forms) and applications.